 6. How will the CMS integrate analytics?

 With the preponderance of data available to marketers these days, you'll want a CMS that will make accessing and analyzing that data easier.
 Look for a CMS that can collect demographic and behavioral data across channels, including those coming in from external sources and applications.

-7. Is the CMS scalable and future-proofed?
+7. Is the CMS scalable and future-proof?

-A future-proofed CMS means a platform that can give you the kind of flexibility you’ll need to quickly and easily integrate new technologies and other third-party apps as they come to market.
+A future-proof CMS means a platform that can give you the kind of flexibility you'll need to quickly and easily integrate new technologies and other third-party apps as they come to market.
 Cloud-based systems are generally more flexible, as they allow you to access and manage your data in real-time, automatically update software, offer seamless integrations for new and enhanced features, and use APIs to integrate technology and features without touching the back-end of the CMS.
 Think also about your availability requirements, and if they are likely to change over the next few years.
 If you anticipate visitor spikes or a significant change in content output, make sure the system you are choosing is scalable enough to handle that kind of change.